pattssun/air-dj/README.md

-# Hand DJ
+# Air DJ

 Control audio parameters using hand gestures through your webcam!

 ## Project Overview

-Hand DJ is an interactive application that lets you control music playback parameters using hand gestures tracked by your laptop's webcam.
-With Hand DJ, you can:
+Air DJ is an interactive application that lets you control music playback parameters using hand gestures tracked by your laptop's webcam.
+With Air DJ, you can:

 - Adjust volume, pitch, and filter effects in real-time
 - Control music using either advanced hand tracking or simple color tracking